telerik/blazor-docs/components/gantt/gantt-tree/columns/menu.md

 ### Filtering

-To control whether filtering is possible from the Column Menu set the `FilterMode` parameter of the `GanttColumnMenuSettings` tag to a member of the `ColumnMenuFilterMode` enum:
+To control whether filtering is possible from the Column Menu, set the `FilterMode` parameter of the `GanttColumnMenuSettings` tag to a member of the `ColumnMenuFilterMode` enum:

 * `None`—disables the filtering from the Column Menu.
 This is the recommended option if you use the [`FilterRow` mode]({%slug gantt-filter-row%}).
-* `FilterMenu`—enables a filter menu to apply filtering.
+* `FilterMenu`—enables filtering from a filter menu.

 ### Groupable

-To group the Gantt from the Column Menu, set the `Groupable` parameter of the `GanttColumnMenuSettings` tag to `true`.
+To allow grouping the Gantt from the Column Menu, set the `Groupable` parameter of the `GanttColumnMenuSettings` tag to `true`.
 This feature will group the component by the column you have opened the Column Menu from.

 ### Frozen Columns